 Do Law Schools Accept GMAT?

 Law school admissions boards will only consider LSAT scores for acceptance into their institution.
-The GMAT is not accepted to get into law school.
+Generally speaking, the GMAT is not accepted to get into law school.
+Currently, only two schools – Cornell and Penn – accept the GMAT for admission, while UChicago, Berkley and Georgia accept it if you are already enrolled in another grad program.

 The GMAT and LSAT have different numbers of questions and are structured differently, making any comparison between the scoring of GMAT and LSAT an inadequate one.
 In other words, there is no straightforward ratio with which to compare these two tests.
 Neither test is pass/fail.
 There are only averaged scores.
 Taking those into account, here’s the best comparison: